dotnet/docfx/docs/designs/sanitize-html.md

 Each allowed HTML tag can have additional attributes as follows:

-> NOTE: This list may be adjustmented based on docs usage collected from telemetry
+> NOTE: This list may be adjusted based on docs usage collected from telemetry

 ```html
 <!-- Content sectioning -->